FIRSTRobotics/fms-manual/source/off-season-fms/field-access-point/firewall-settings.rst

 Firewall Settings
 =================

-As detailed in the `Default Settings <../../offseason/l/755461-default-settings>`_ article, the image comes with the firewall enabled by default.
+As detailed in the :doc:`Default Settings <default-settings>` article, the image comes with the firewall enabled by default.
 This article describes how to disable and re-enable the firewall.
 This article does not go into detail on how to add additional rules to the firewall, if you wish to do this, we recommend editing the /etc/firewall file directly (either via ssh or copying it off the device and then back on) and using the existing rules as a template.

 Accessing the Firewall Page
 ---------------------------